qpliu/esolang/intercal/README.md

 Generate LLVM assembly.
 Don't want to deal with LLVM bindings.
 Developed with LLVM version 5.
 Probably needs minimal changes for later LLVM versions.
+For example, `@llvm.memset.p0i8.i32` and `@llvm.memcpy.p0i8.p0i8.i32` drop
-For example, `@llvm.memset.p018.i32` drops the 4th argument at some later version (somewhere from LLVM version 6 to LLVM version 8).
+their align arguments at some later version (somewhere from LLVM version 6 to LLVM version 8).

 All code generation goes into @main.
 There may be other runtime functions.